empaci/EvolutionaryArt-ProgettoFondmentiIA-2022/README.md

 Project for the coruse of Fondamenti di Intelligenza Artificiale.
 This work was based on [NEvAr](https://www.researchgate.net/publication/2244120_NEvAr_--_The_Assessment_of_an_Evolutionary_Art_Tool)

-Developed in Visual studio.
-Uses [wxWidgets](https://www.wxwidgets.org/) and [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) for cpp.
+Developed in Visual studio 2022.
+Uses [wxWidgets](https://www.wxwidgets.org/) 3.1.6 and [FastNoiseLite](https://github.com/Auburn/FastNoiseLite) for cpp.

 ## Main features